 - Essay Prize

 2019 Dedalus Foundation Graduate Research Essay Prize at the Archives of American Art

-The Dedalus Foundation Graduate Research Essay Prize at the Archives of American Art recognizes original research by a graduate student that engages with the holdings of the Smithsonian’s Archives of American Art and focuses on studies related to painting, sculpture, and the allied arts from 1940 to the present day.
-The winning essay will present an innovative argument supported by primary sources at the Archives.
+Miriam Grotte-Jacobs, a doctoral candidate in the history of art at Johns Hopkins University, has been awarded the 2019 Dedalus Foundation Graduate Research Essay Prize at the Archives of American Art.
+The prize recognizes original research by a graduate student that engages with the holdings of the Smithsonian's Archives of American Art and focuses on studies related to painting, sculpture, and the allied arts from 1940 to the present day.

 From 2012-2018, this award was called the Archives of American Art Graduate Research Essay Prize and funded by the Dedalus Foundation.